markvisco/flexboxexercises/README.md

 UPDATE:
-So far so good with HTML & CSS prior to the
+So far so good with HTML & CSS prior to the "Cross-Axis (Vertical) Alignment" portion.
-"Grouping Flex Items" portion.
 Everything in the ouput looks as it should.